There Are Now One Million Syrian Refugees Registered In Lebanon

-1. The United Nations has revealed the number of refugees fleeing from Syria into Lebanon has now passed the one million mark.
+The United Nations has revealed the number of refugees fleeing from Syria into Lebanon has now passed the one million mark.

-2. The impact of the Syrian civil war, which broke out just over three years ago, on Lebanon has been immense.
+The impact of the Syrian civil war, which broke out just over three years ago, on Lebanon has been immense.

-3. According to the United Nations, the country has experienced serious economic problems due to the conflict, including a decline in trade, tourism and investment.
+According to the United Nations, the country has experienced serious economic problems due to the conflict, including a decline in trade, tourism and investment.

-4. The World Bank has estimated the Syrian crisis cost Lebanon £1.5 billion in lost economic activity in 2013, with 170,000 Lebanese being pushed into poverty by the end of this year.
+The World Bank has estimated the Syrian crisis cost Lebanon £1.5 billion in lost economic activity in 2013, with 170,000 Lebanese being pushed into poverty by the end of this year.

-5. The number of Syrian children in Lebanon now eclipses the number of Lebanese youths in public schools.
+The number of Syrian children in Lebanon now eclipses the number of Lebanese youths in public schools.

-6. The UN has said there needs to be long-term development support to help Lebanon weather the crisis.
+The UN has said there needs to be long-term development support to help Lebanon weather the crisis.

+International support to government institutions and local communities is at a level that, although slowly increasing, is totally out of proportion with what is needed," Guterres said.
 Support to Lebanon is not only a moral imperative, but it is also badly needed to stop the further erosion of peace and security in this fragile society, and indeed the whole region.